 An Accomplished Administrator and Proven Leader

-Mike began his career serving the City of Boston, where he forged a reputation built on mutual respect and a commitment to finding reasonable outcomes with employee unions.
-His reputation as a fair dealer has led to enduring relationships with the community and employee representatives in higher education, K-12, public safety, construction and trades.
+Mike's reputation as a fair dealer in labor relations, built on mutual respect and a commitment to reasonable outcomes, has led to meaningful relationships across the table in higher education, K-12, public safety, construction and trades.

 An Educator and An Entrepreneur